frankcholula/FRL-playground/README.md

-# FM-playground
+# FRL-playground
-experimenting with rectified flow
+experimenting with flow and reinforcement learning.